-Cash provided by investing activities was \$63.4 million in 2000, compared to cash used in investing activities of \$6.5 million in 1999 and \$155.6 million in 1998, reflecting our receipt of \$125.4 million of Tyco preferred stock in 1998 in conjunction with the disposition of Crosby Valve and our subsequent redemption of the Tyco preferred stock in 2000 for \$128.7 million, including dividends of \$1.2 million.
+Cash required by investing activities was \$7.9 million and \$12.5 million for the three months ended March 31, 2001 and 2000, respectively.
+Cash provided by investing activities was \$63.4 million in 2000, compared to cash required by investing activities of \$6.5 million in 1999 and \$128.6 million in 1998.
+Cash inflows in 2000 include the redemption of Tyco preferred stock received in conjunction with the sale of Crosby Valve for \$128.7 million, including dividends of \$1.2 million.
 In addition, in 2000, we acquired Northfield Freezing Equipment for \$39.8 million in cash and the assumption of liabilities.
-In 1999, we acquired additional outstanding shares of CBV Industria Mecanica S.A. for \$21.7 million and now own approximately 98% of CBV.
-We continue to evaluate other potential acquisitions, divestitures and joint ventures on an ongoing basis.
+In 1998, we acquired a majority interest in a wellhead manufacturing business for \$82.8 million, net of cash acquired, and in 1999, we acquired additional outstanding shares of the same business for \$21.7 million and now own approximately 98%.
+We routinely evaluate potential acquisitions, divestitures and joint ventures in the ordinary course of business.
+We are not currently engaged in any negotiations or discussions with third parties regarding any material transactions.